Data Validation

 Until |

-The Until field shows on selection of the Between Dates date restriction.
-Using the drop-down menu, you can apply more restrictions (Absolute Date, Relative Date, Now, Future Only) to the start of your date range.
+This field displays on selection of the Between Dates setting.
+Use the drop-down menu to apply more restrictions to the beginning of your date range:

 |